cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 ```

 Colab will ask you to click on a blue link and to sign in with your account.
 Once done, the user must copy a code
 and paste it into the box on Colab for authentication purposes.
-Press `Enter` after pasting it into the box
+Press `Enter` after pasting it into the box.

 If it outputs an error along the lines of "unknown directory" then try rerunning the two cells and ensuring that
-your .csv is not in any folders inside of Drive.
+your csv is not in any folders inside of Drive.
 You can also alter the code to point it to a subdirectory, if needed.

 ## Read File from Direct Upload